v4nn4/v4nn4.github.io/_posts/2023-10-24-diffusion-models-and-time-reversal.md

 ---
 layout: post
-title: Stable Diffusion and time reversal
+title: Diffusion models and time reversal
 ---

-I recently spent some time reading about the algorithm behind [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) and other similar models.
-It relies essentially on a 40-years-old result on diffusion processes[^1].
+I recently spent some time reading about the algorithms that power [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) and similar image generation models.
+They essentially rely on a 40-years-old result on diffusion processes[^1].
 In short, this result states that there exists an explicit path from an initial probability distribution $$p$$ to a random noise (a normal distribution), and that this path can be reversed.

 One application of this concept is in sampling : we can draw a sample from a random noise and use the backward diffusion to obtain a sample from $$p$$.
 In computer vision, $$p$$ is the distribution of pixels colors in a $$N \times N$$ image.
-The dimension of this problem is $$3N^2$$ since images have 3 color channels (red, green and blue).
+The dimension of this problem is $$3N^2$$ since images have 3 color channels.
 The initial release of Stable Diffusion was using $$N=512$$.

 In this document, I'll delve into the mechanics of reverse-time diffusions in dimension 1 (one pixel, one color channel) and derive equations to build a better understanding and intuition.

 ## Forward diffusion

 The transition from an image to noise is accomplished by repetitively introducing random perturbations to our initial distribution.
-This can be achieved mathematically using an [Ornstein-Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
+This can be done in a continuous time setting using an [Ornstein-Uhlenbeck stochastic process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
 The Ornstein-Uhlenbeck process is defined by the following stochastic differential equation (SDE) :

 $$ dX_t = - \theta (X_t - \mu) dt + \sigma dW_t $$